 No proposed amendment may be voted upon which has not been distributed to the membership at least two weeks prior to the business meeting designated.

-In the event of the discontinuance of the organization of the First Baptist Church of Richland Hills by dissolution or otherwise, the assets are to be transferred to a religious organization under section 501 (C 3), Internal Revenue Code of 1954, as amended.
+In the event of the discontinuance of the organization of the Reformed Baptist Church of Fort Worth by dissolution or otherwise, the assets are to be transferred to a religious organization under section 501 (C 3), Internal Revenue Code of 1954, as amended.